PaddlePaddle/PaddleOCR/PPOCRLabel/README_en.md

 7. Double click the result in 'recognition result' list to manually change inaccurate recognition results.

-8. Click "Save", the image status will switch to "√",then the program automatically jump to the next.
+8. Click "Check", the image status will switch to "√",then the program automatically jump to the next(The results will not be written directly to the file at this time).

 9. Click "Delete Image" and the image will be deleted to the recycle bin.

-10. Labeling result: After closing the application or switching the file path, the manually saved label will be stored in *Label.txt* under the opened picture folder.
+10. Labeling result: the user can save manually through the menu "File - Save Label", while the program will also save automatically after every 10 images confirmed by the user.the manually checked label will be stored in *Label.txt* under the opened picture folder.
     Click "PaddleOCR"-"Save Recognition Results" in the menu bar, the recognition training data of such pictures will be saved in the *crop_img* folder, and the recognition label will be saved in *rec_gt.txt*<sup>[4]</sup>.

 ### Note